-The Mine also uses an environmentally safe chemical dust suppressant called EK35 on the airport apron and helipad.
-Dust associated with crushing is mitigated by containment in a building (e.g., bag house dust).
+The Mine also uses an environmentally safe chemical dust suppressant called EK35 on the airport apron and helipad, and in laydowns and on roads near buildings Dust associated with crushing is mitigated by containment in a building (e.g., bag house dust).
 Dust Management details are covered in the Dust Management Section of the Waste Management Plan.